Joe’s Blog: Cold air moderates this week (MON-10/30)

 We may get close to that.

-After that though there is a nice moderation coming…one that models can underestimate heading into the end of the week.
-Friday looks warmest…mid 60s…with some upside.
+After that though there is a nice moderation coming, one that models can underestimate heading into the end of the week.
+Friday looks warmest with mid-60s and some upside.

 The feature photo comes from Lonnie Knox down towards Adrian, MO